Glen

 Which fits a ticket-based workflow?

-Zendesk, whose community server reads and manages tickets, comments, and Help Center articles.
+Zendesk, whose community server reads and manages tickets and comments, and exposes published Help Center articles as a read-only knowledge resource.
 Intercom is conversation-first, centered on searching and reading conversations and contacts.